bioinf/Sibelia/USAGE.md

 one instance of this synteny block.
 Columns of the table designate
 following:

-1. Chr_id -- ID of the chromosome, that the instance belongs to
+1. Seq_id -- ID of the sequence, that the instance belongs to
 2. Strand -- strand of the synteny block instance, either '+' or '-'.
-Input sequences are treated as positive strands of the chromosomes
+Input sequences are treated as positive strands
-3. Start -- zero based index of the starting base pair of the instance.
-All indices are given relative to POSITIVE strand
+3. Start -- one-based index of the first base pair of the instance
-4. End -- zero based index of the base pair following last base pair of the instance
+4. End -- one-based index of the last base pair of the instance
 5. Length -- length of the instance of the synteny block

+Note that all coordinates are give relative to POSITIVE strand.
+If an instance of a synteny block is located on the positive strand, then start < end, otherwise start > end.

 Genomes permutations
 --------------------
 File name = "genomes_permutations.txt".

-This file contains input chromosomes represented as permutations of the synteny block.
-It has two lines for each input chromosome:
+This file contains input sequences represented as permutations of the synteny block.
+It has two lines for each input sequence:

 1. Header line -- FASTA header of the sequence (starting with '>')
-2. Genome line -- sequence of synteny blocks instances as they appear on the positive strand of the chromosome.
+2. Genome line -- sequence of synteny blocks instances as they appear on the positive strand of the sequence.
 Each instance is represented as a signed integer, where '+' sign depicts direct version of the block, and '-' depicts reversed block